utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/project.md

     * Applying an existing model to a different domain or data set or modality
     * e.g. Low resource NLP -- extend any of the papers below to a multilingual / low resource setting

-Project proposal should be well-structured (✨see below) with clear research questions relevant to the course:
+Project proposal should be well-structured (✨ see below) with clear research questions relevant to the course.
+Questions to consider in choosing a topic:
 * What topics do I care about and/or have domain knowledge in?
 * What new skills do I want to develop?
 Modeling/analysis/data collection/research survey project?
 * What are available data sets?